Northwest Airlines: Bankruptcy

-On July 16, 2007, Northwest Airlines applied to the United States Department of Transportation for nonstop service between its WorldGateway hub at Detroit to Shanghai (beginning in 2007 on Boeing 747-400s) and to Beijing (beginning in 2010 on Boeing 787 Dreamliners).
+On July 16, 2007, Northwest Airlines applied to the United States Department of Transportation for nonstop service between its WorldGateway hub in Detroit to Shanghai (beginning in 2007 on Boeing 747-400s) and to Beijing (beginning in 2010 on Boeing 787 Dreamliners).
 The airline faced off against Delta Air Lines (which proposed Atlanta to Shanghai and Beijing), American Airlines (Chicago/O'Hare–Beijing), Continental Airlines (Newark–Shanghai), US Airways (Philadelphia–Beijing), United Airlines (Los Angeles–Shanghai and San Francisco–Guangzhou), and MAXjet (Seattle–Shanghai) in the route competition.

 On August 12, 2007, Northwest Airlines became a passive investor in the purchase of Midwest Airlines by TPG Capital.
 The airline stated that while it was an investor, it would not participate in any management or control of Midwest Airlines.
 However, on August 14, 2007, AirTran Airways raised their offer for Midwest to $16.25 a share, 25 cents more than the TPG offer.
 But soon after on August 17, 2007, TPG Capital raised their offer to $17.00 a share which sealed the deal.
 Northwest Airlines became a minority owner of Midwest Airlines in the fourth quarter of 2007.

 On September 25, 2007, Northwest Airlines received DOT approval to begin service to Shanghai from its Detroit hub beginning March 25, 2009.
 American, Continental, Delta, and US Airways also received new or additional China route authority to Shanghai or Beijing, and United received authority to serve Guangzhou.

 Merger with Delta Air Lines

 On April 14, 2008, Northwest Airlines announced that it would be merging with Delta Air Lines to form the world's largest airline.
 The merger was approved on October 29, 2008.
 The CEO during the merger of Delta and Northwest was Richard Anderson who was Northwest Airlines CEO from 2001 to 2004.
 The combined airline uses the Delta name and branding.
 On October 1, 2009, Northwest WorldPerks merged into SkyMiles.
 On January 31, 2010, Delta completed the merge of the reservation systems and discontinued using the Northwest name for flights.
-The official last flight was Northwest Airlines Flight 2470 from Los Angeles, California to Las Vegas, Nevada.
+The official final flight was Northwest Airlines Flight 2470 from Los Angeles to Las Vegas.